misraX/fastapi-todo/README.md

 ## Project Backlog

+The backlog includes detailed documentation about the process of this project.

+I've used GitHub Projects to manage the requirements of this project.
+The URL can be found [here](https://github.com/users/misraX/projects/1).

 - [Add Authentication to FastAPI so that we can allow access to external users](https://github.com/misraX/fastapi-todo/issues/1)
     - Linked Pull Requests : [PR #3](https://github.com/misraX/fastapi-todo/pull/3), [PR #4](https://github.com/misraX/fastapi-todo/pull/4), [PR #5](https://github.com/misraX/fastapi-todo/pull/5), [PR #6](https://github.com/misraX/fastapi-todo/pull/6), [PR #7](https://github.com/misraX/fastapi-todo/pull/7)**
 - [Adding login by username and password](https://github.com/misraX/fastapi-todo/pull/6)